fastoch/JavaScript_DaveGray/README.md

 And variables created inside a factory function are not accessible outside of this function.

+- Factory functions excel at **creating private variables and methods** through closures

+>[!note]
-- Factory functions excel at **creating private variables and methods** through closures A closure is created when a function is defined within another function, allowing the inner function to access variables from the outer function's scope.
+>A closure is created when a function is defined within another function, allowing the inner function to access variables from the outer function's scope.

 - Factory functions can simplify object creation by:
   - Eliminating the need for the **new** keyword